 How it began

-I will never forget the day we found out Phoebe had Children food allergies.
-Our paediatrician had ordered blood work to be done to see if she had allergies as a potential answer to why our baby girl had a drastically low body weight.
+I will never forget the day we found out Phoebe had Children food and nut allergies.
+Our paediatrician had ordered blood work to be done to check for a potential answer to why our baby girl had a drastically low body weight.
 I was putting the finishing touches on her first birthday cake when the doctor called to let us know the blood work had come back and Phoebe was allergic to soy, wheat, dairy, eggs and tree nuts.
 Oh – and it was serious, and we needed to pick up an EpiPen immediately.

 Shopping

 Going to the grocery store became a new, long and frustrating endeavour.
 Read the fine print on every box, can, and bag.
 Playdates became stressful.
 Parks with toddlers wielding snacks became a field of land mines.
 Who was that crazy mom who just leapt over the bouncy bridge and knocked that bag of pretzels out of her daughter’s hands?
 That would be me.
 Phoebe did outgrow most of her Full food allergies.
-The Full Allergy doctor had been right.
-However, she did not outgrow her life-threatening nut/peanut allergy.
+The doctor had been right.
+However, she did not outgrow the condition.

 The incident